quotient-im/libQuotient/CONTRIBUTING.md

 Whenever you add a new call to the library API that you expect to be used from client code, make sure to supply a proper doc-comment along with the call.
-Quotient uses the Doxygen style; some legacy code may use Javadoc style but it is not encouraged any more.
+Quotient uses the Doxygen C++-styled doc-comments (`//!`, `\brief`); some legacy code may use Javadoc (`/** ... */`, `@brief`) or C-styled Doxygen (`/*! ... */`)
+but that is not encouraged any more.
 Some parts are not documented at all;
-adding doc-comments to them is highly encouraged and is a great first-time contribution.
+adding doc-comments to them and/or converting the existing ones to the assumed style is highly encouraged; it's also a nice and easy first-time contribution.

 Use `\brief` for the summary, and follow with details after an empty doc-comment line, using `\param`, `\return` etc. as necessary.

-For in-code comments, the advice is as follows:
+When commenting in-code:
 * Don't restate what's happening in the code unless it's not really obvious.
   We assume the readers to have some command of C++ and Qt.
 If your code is not obvious, consider making it clearer itself before commenting.
-* That said, both C++ and Qt have their arcane features and dark corners, and we don't want to limit anybody who feels they have a case for variadic templates, raw literals, and so on.
+* That said, both C++ and Qt have their arcane/novel features and dark corners, and education of code readers is a great thing.
 Use your experience to figure what might be less well-known to readers and comment such cases: leave references to web pages, Quotient wiki etc.
 * Make sure to document not so much "what" but more "why" certain code is done